GjermundOstensvig/VisualizingRobotConsepts/README.md

 **_NOTE:_**  Please use the Debian package installation using `apt` instead of building from source, or installing from downloaded binary.
 The following steps for sourcing your environment will fail if you got this wrong.

-- Clone this git repo
+- Clone this GitHub repo

 ```
 git clone https://github.com/GjermundOstensvig/VisualizingRobotConsepts.git